 CBD interacted with cells in the pancreas to reduce insulitis.
 This research suggests that CBD can inhibit the cells that damage insulin-producing cells, and thus decrease the potential for developing diabetes.

-Should You Try CBD to Treat Diabetes?
+Should You Try CBD Oil for Diabetes?

 Most studies that look at CBD’s role in treating diabetes symptoms find that CBD has few, if any, negative side effects.
 While there is room for much more research, CBD does not seem to pose any specific risks to people with diabetes.